 System variants often arise by configuring parameters that have a direct impact on the system’s behavior.
 Most prominently, in feature-oriented system design, features describe optional or incremental system functionalities whose configuration is simply whether a feature is active or inactive.
 Since the configuration space usually suffers from an exponential blowup in the number of configuration parameters, such variant-rich systems require specialized methods for their design, implementation, and analysis.
-Quantitative aspects such as probability of failure, energy consumption, or also numerical parameter values gain more and more attention due to the rising impact of co-adaptive and autonomous cyber-physical systems.
+Quantitative aspects such as probability of failure, energy consumption, or also numerical parameter values gain more and more attention due to the rising impact of co-adaptive and autonomous cyber-physical systems using, e.g., modern 5G technologies and robotics.
 While there are well-developed methodologies for variant-rich systems that do not take quantitative specifications into account, research on quantitative aspects is still done in fairly isolated branches.
-The main goal of this workshop is to bring researchers of the field together, presenting the different approaches to handle quantitative aspects, and foster their collaboration.
+The main goal of this workshop is to bring researchers of the field together and foster their collaboration, presenting the different approaches to deal with non-functional properties of variant-rich systems.

-As the main conference eQONFEST 2020, the workshop takes place without physical meetings and will conducted online.
+As the main conference ETAPS 2021, the workshop takes place without physical meetings and will be conducted online.
 Technical details will follow and be presented on this webpage.